sled-rs/sled-rs.github.io/errors.md

 Thanks for reading!

-If you found this article to be useful, please consider [supporting my efforts efforts](https://github.com/sponsors/spacejam) to share knowledge and productionize cutting edge database research with implementations in Rust :)
+If you found this article to be useful, please consider [supporting my efforts](https://github.com/sponsors/spacejam) to share knowledge and productionize cutting edge database research with implementations in Rust :)